Robin-Hedwig/CX-Studio-Exercise/cx-cdk-exercise/README.md

 * `cdk deploy`      deploy this stack to your default AWS account/region
 * `cdk diff`        compare deployed stack with current state
 * `cdk synth`       emits the synthesized CloudFormation template

-To run the application
-npm run build
-cdk bootstrap
-cdk deploy

-after deploying, you can use the UI created to access the services created (check endpoints before testing) cdk destroy--> to destroy resources once completed